TheGreatFable/AboutAliYazbek/index.md

 Follow these sections to see Ali's qualifications.

-## Download the CV
+## Resume

-If you need the CV as a Word or PDF File, contact Mr Ali via Email: [yazbekali97@gmail.com](mailto:yazbekali97@gmail.com).
+If you need Ali's CV/Resume as a Word or PDF File, contact Mr. Ali via Email: [yazbekali97@gmail.com](mailto:yazbekali97@gmail.com).

 ## Summary

 Ali Yazbek is a multicultural diplomatic entrepreneur, strategic financier, and information technology specialist.
 He is a highly qualified individual with impressive enterprise systems, international corporate law, marketing, investments, and financial services expertise.

 His main specialities are:
 - Financial Risk Assessment